twilliamsorel/trevors-tales/src/_stories/starship-discovery-2.md

 “Ignore him,” said Forty Seven, batting his hand.
 “You’re doing well.
 Memories are only a burden, anyhow.
 They rob the present moment of all its pleasures, and leave nothing for surprise.”

-“Perhaps that is so,” said Thirty Five, smirking from under his hood.
-“Perhaps you truly believe it, at least.”
+“Perhaps,” said Thirty Five, smirking from under his hood.
+“Perhaps you truly believe that, at least.”

 Forty Seven’s face darkened as he cast Thirty Five a warning glance.
 The look lasted only a few moments, but it’s venom cut deep, and Thirty Five fell into silence as he averted his gaze.